Kamui (1964 manga): Spin-off

 A spin-off manga, titled Kamui Gaiden, was published in two parts by two different Shogakukan magazines.
 The first part was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from May 1, 1965, (Note: It started in the magazine's 21st issue of 1965 (cover date May 16), released on May 1.) to January 4, 1967.
 (Note: It ended in the magazine's 3rd–4th issue of 1967 (cover date January 15) released on January 4.)
 The first 16 chapters were collected in two volumes in May 1966 and republished in three volumes in April 1976.
 The second part, titled Kamui Gaiden Dai-ni-bu, was serialized in the publisher's seinen manga magazine Big Comic from February 25, 1982, to March 25, 1987.
 Shogakukan collected its chapters in 20 volumes, released from August 1983 to July 1987.

-The series was licensed for English release in North America under the title The Legend of Kamui, published by Eclipse Comics in cooperation with Viz Media; they published an issue of Kamui Den on May 12, 1987, and published 36 issues of Kamui Den, all under the title The Legend of Kamui, biweekly from June 2, 1987, to November 15, 1988.
-Eclipse Comics published a side-story, titled Island of Sugaru, which Viz Media republished in two volumes in 1990.

 Sequels

 A continuation of the original series, titled Kamui Den Da Ni-bu, illustrated by Tetsuji Okamoto, was serialized in Shogakukan's seinen manga magazine Big Comic from May 10, 1988, to April 10, 2000.
 Shogakukan collected its chapters in 22 volumes, released from October 1989 to August 2000.

 Sanpei Shirato wrote and serialized a three-installment set of short stories in Shogakukan's magazine Big Comic, illustrated by Tetsuji Okamoto, called They ran from September 25 (Note: It began serialization in the magazine's 19th issue of 2009 (cover date October 10), which was released on September 25.) to October 24, 2009.
 (Note: It ended serialization in the magazine's 21st issue of 2009 (cover date November 10), which was released on October 24.)
 Shogakukan collected the stories as a one-volume paperback supplement to the September 2018 issue of Sarai magazine.